maniraj1234/BoomBikesDemandPrediction/README.md

 - Business objective is to predict the demand for upcoming days so that business can accommodate changes accordingly.
 - Data set used is 2018-19 data of the business.

+## Contents of this project:
+- BoomBikeLinearRegression py notebook contains analysis.
+- SubjectiveQuestions pdf file contains answers to the subjective questions.

 ## Conclusions
 - Temperature have a huge positive impact on demand